-The Karratha Golf Course Redevelopment project has been supported and initiated by the KCC, on behalf of the KGC, on the back on the Pilbara Cities and Karratha City of the North documentation that highlights the current golf course as a potential resort style golf course.
+The Karratha Golf Course redevelopment has been supported and initiated by the KCC, on behalf of the KGC, on the back on the Pilbara Cities and Karratha City of the North documentation that highlights the current golf course as a potential resort-style golf course.
 The project additionally marks a potential change in management of the golf course with the KCC interested in managing the overall reserve site should the facilities be brought up to a high standard.
 The project includes the following elements;

 Greening of greens establishment: